 Subscribe for full access to International Paralympic Committee's profile

-International Paralympic Committee offers 6 products in the media and telecoms services and sports industries.
-International Paralympic Committee's product portfolio comprises of media and TV services, water sports and athletics and multi-discipline sports.
+International Paralympic Committee offers 6 products in the sports and media and telecoms services industries.
+International Paralympic Committee's product portfolio comprises of water sports, winter sports, athletics and multi-discipline sports and search, social, and retail media.

 Subscribe for full access to International Paralympic Committee's products in full detail